 1 tsp vegetable oil

 1. Microwave in microwavable bowl uncovered on High about 1 minute or until mixture can be stirred smooth.
 Drizzle over puppy treats.

-Recipe Notes: Store in dog treat jar at room temperature up to 1 week.
-For longer storage keep in refrigerator or freezer.
+Recipe Notes: Store in a dog treat jar at room temperature up to 1 week.
+For longer storage, keep in the refrigerator or freezer.